pcanilho/crossplane-function-resources-merger/README.md

 | `extractFromKey` | (Optional) The key to extract the data from the resource. |

 > [!TIP]
-> Both `targetRef` and `resourceRefs` have full support for both standard kubernetes resources and custom-resources.
+> Both `targetRef` and `sourceRefs` have full support for both standard kubernetes resources and custom-resources.

 ### Specification